 Driving Factor

-Rising demand for authentic cultural experiences
+Rising demand for authentic and immersive cultural experiences

 Restraining Factor

-High travel costs and infrastructure limitations
+High travel costs and uneven cultural-tourism infrastructure

 Market Growth Icon